-We knit mitts, scarves, and toques which are shipped to First Nation reserves.
+Their mission: to knit mitts, scarves, and toques which were shipped to First Nation reserves.

-We also collect new clothing donations for distribution with the knitting.
+They also collected new clothing donations for distribution with the knitting.

-Thanks in part to relationships that have formed with people in other communities interested in our outreach we have more boxes of donations coming in than we can send out.
+Thanks in part to relationships that they’d formed with people in other communities interested in our outreach they had more boxes of donations coming in than they could send out.

-While maintaining our core focus on supporting Indigenous communities we also began sending materials to other groups.
-In 2018 we sent…
+While maintaining our core focus on supporting Indigenous communities they also began sending materials to other groups.
+In 2018 they sent…

 - hats and mittens to the Cornerstone Community Association of Durham.
 A shelter that works to provide a place of transition for homeless people to work through crisis, find affordable housing and the support they need to become independent.